Date of Birth:

 1968 Olympics, Grenoble, France ~ Alpine Skiing and Downhill

 Barrows received his nickname "Moose" while attending the University of Colorado.
-Spider Sabich called him a "moose of a player" while he played soccer.
+Spider Sabich called him a "moose of a player" when he played soccer.
 In 1964 he received the Schoenberger Award for all-around excellence in academics and athletics.
-While in college he competed in skimeister competitions, 4 events in Alpine and Nordic skiing.
+While in college he competed in Skimeister competitions, four events in Alpine and Nordic skiing.
 He graduated in 1970 with degrees in aeronautical engineering and business administration.